andrewsunglaekim/git_workshop/readme.md

 ```

-It may look diferrent than your's, but the same types of information are present.
+It may look different than yours, but the same types of information are present.

-In reverse chronological order(most recent commits first):
+In reverse chronological order(most recent commits first) each commit contains:
 - git SHA-1 checksum
 - author's name and email
 - Date
 - commit message

 > Check out the end of the lesson plan for a quick reference on how to pretty the PS1.

 The important thing to note here is the `git SHA-1 checksum` but that's getting troublesome to say, so we'll say git SHA from here on out.
 In more or less words, it is a unique pointer to a snapshot in your projects history.
 We won't use this immediately, but we'll reference back to this when we revert commits.